anand-azad12/iamazadak/README.md

 #                                                        Hey Hi 👋 , I ‘m Anand Azad
 ---
-## A passionate data scientist from India, currently operating from New Delhi.
+## A passionate data scientist from New Delhi,India.
 - I’m currently learning **Flask, Stream_lit, PyTorch, TensorFlow.**
 - All of my projects are at available at link : [Project Repository Link](Paste it here)
 - Ask me about **Python, SQL, Tableau, Classical Machine Learning.**